arithran/dotfiles/README.md

 ## Terminal font & colors

-1) Solarized color scheme for most editors including most terminals (item2 already ships with Solarized dark). http://www.if-not-true-then-false.com/2012/solarized-linux/
+1) Solarized color scheme for most editors including most terminals (iTerm2 already ships with Solarized dark). http://www.if-not-true-then-false.com/2012/solarized-linux/

-2) For iTerm2 install the following fonts and update the terminal font to the same (`Hack Nerd Font` works well) https://github.com/ryanoasis/nerd-fonts#font-installation
+2) Install the following fonts and update the terminal font to the same (`Hack Nerd Font` works well) https://github.com/ryanoasis/nerd-fonts#font-installation

 3) Enable Italics on the Terminal (Code comments in Vim are usually italicised, also fixes backspace issue in Tmux)